betterscientificsoftware/bssw.io/StyleGuide.md

 - **Aggregate**: Optional info for aggregating content to define a more complex resource

 Each aspect of metadata is described below.

+#### Publish: Publish on the BSSw front-end site?
+- Publish: Yes
+- Publish: No

+Only files designated as 'Publish: Yes' will be published on the front-end BSSw site.
+Work that has not been finalized or is not intended for the front-end site should be designated 'Publish: No'

 #### Categories: Primary display via BSSw website interface
 [BSSw curators may add/revise topics as needed over time.]